Miniature Wargames

 Technical paints let you add all sorts of special effects to your models.
 Cracked earth, gore, rust, and corrosion or spectral glows – each makes for an eye-catching way to finish your miniatures.

-You can have a more detailed look at how to use paints and techniques on the Citadel website and check out these Youtube channels I really like:
+You can have a more detailed look at how to use paints and techniques on the Citadel website and make sure to check out these YouTube channels I really like for even more painting tips:

-You can find so many cool videos about this topic, here is just one to get you inspired.
+You can find so many cool videos about this topic!
+Here is just one to get you inspired:

-And below you can see on of my minis from 2019, that I’m actually proud of.
-Can you spot the difference? 😊
+Above, you can see some of my first minis that I pained in 2007, I believe.
+And below, you can see one of my minis from 2019, that I’m actually proud of.
+Can you spot some differences?

 Read more from the blog